Updated September 17, 20255 min read

 ${image.alternativeText}

 No one is immune to the impacts of mother nature.
-While it may feel like it will never happen to you, severe weather – including tornadoes, hurricanes, flooding, high winds, wildfires, hail, snow and rain – can happen nearly anytime, anywhere.
-Knowing how to prepare for a natural disaster is essential for ensuring you're ready when these events occur.
+While it may feel like it will never happen to you, severe weather — including tornadoes, hurricanes, flooding, high winds, wildfires, hail, snow and rain — can happen nearly anytime, anywhere.
+Knowing how to prepare your home for a natural disaster is essential for ensuring you're ready when these events occur.

-Data from U.S. government agencies has shown that natural disasters are becoming more prevalent, with 2023 being the worst year on record for the most natural disasters.In fact, between 1980 and 2023, the annual average of weather/climate disaster events was 8.5 events while the annual average for the most recent five years (2019–2023) grew to 20.4 events.3
+Data from U.S. government agencies has shown that natural disasters are becoming more prevalent.
+In 2024 alone, there were 27 individual weather and climate disasters with at least $1 billion in damages.In fact, between 1980 and 2023, the annual average of weather/climate disaster events was 8.5 events while the annual average for the most recent five years (2019–2023) grew to 20.4 events.3

 Tornados near corn fields